antony-scott/antony-scott.github.io/_posts/2023-09-22-creating-new-pat-for-github.markdown

+---
+layout:     post
-# Creating a new PAT (Personal Access Token) for github
+title:      Creating a new PAT (Personal Access Token) for github
+date:       2023-09-22
+categories: Github
+---
 - Create a new (classic token) here - https://github.com/settings/tokens
 - give it a meaningful name
 - tick `repo`, `gist` and `workflow` permissions